EnderLam/COMP4442_springboot-aws/README.md

 ## Local Development
 1. Start PostgreSQL and Redis (or use H2 for quick test)
-2. Update `application.properties` with your DB/Redis credentials
+2. Update `application.properties` with your DB or Redis credentials
-3. Run `./mvnw spring-boot:run`
+3. Run `./gradlew bootRun`
 4. Access `http://localhost:8080`

 ## Deployment to AWS